TimothyOD/ynkyk/events/YNK36.md

 flyer: /images/uploads/YNK36.jpg
 ---

-#soyandsynth is soydivision.berlin (and @l\_\_\_kw )’s series of pop up experience, where indonesian’s inspired supper meets experimental music live performance.
-After established back in 2016 in Berlin, this project will be held in its home-country: Indonesia.
+#soyandsynth is soydivision.berlin (and @l\_\_\_kw )’s series of pop up experiences, where Indonesian inspired supper meets experimental live music performance.
+Established 2016 in Berlin, this project will be the first to be held in its home-country: Indonesia.